 Plein Air, a concept neighborhood focusing on the arts, opened in Spring 2007, in the heart of Taylor on an old dairy farm, and is bringing a distinctive flavor to the town.
 With its old fashioned homes, commercial district, and walk and bike friendly design, Plein Air seeks to incorporate the simple and community friendly lifestyle of Taylor into modern living.

-Plein Air has several small businesses, a Southern Living Dream Home and, in addition to the Farmers’ Market, it hosts art workshops and demonstrations, concerts, and festivals.
+Plein Air has several small businesses, a Southern Living Dream Home and it hosts art workshops and demonstrations, concerts, and festivals.
 It is a safe place where Taylorites like to walk, ride bikes and picnic.

-Taylor Community Center serves the area with a safe place for kids to play, and a venue for basketball games, education and art programs, a voting precint and community gatherings.
-It is the headquarters for the annual Taylor Christmas parade, a festive affair that brings everyone out to cheer on the various village organizations and businesses on their creative floats and catch candy and beads.
-A shady playground and picnic pavillion serve the villagers, and next door, village hall hosts potlucks, sing alongs, and the annual lighting of the village Christmas tree.
+Taylor Community Center on First Street serves the area with a safe place for kids to play, and a venue for basketball games, education and art programs, a voting precinct and community gatherings.
+It is the headquarters for the annual Taylor Christmas parade, a festive affair that brings everyone out to cheer on the various town organizations and businesses on their creative floats and catch candy and beads.

-Adding to the large established cotton and soybean farms and cattle ranches here, several enterprising small farmers established organic produce farms, among them Broken Magnolia Farm and Taylor Creek Farm.
+Adding to the large established cotton and soybean farms and cattle ranches here, several enterprising small farmers established organic produce farms, among them Broken Magnolia Farm.
 Raising vegetables, herbs, cut flowers, chickens, goats and other small livestock, these growers, using sustainable and restorative agricultural practices, have breathed new life into defunct farmland.

 Taylor Looks to the Future

-Recently Taylor passed a zoning code that is designed to control future large scale residential or commercial development.
-Taylor is a historic, vibrant and thriving community that is growing, but in a way that the locals hope will preserve the village’s pastoral way of life.
+Taylor has a Planning & Development Code Ordinance and Building Code ordinances that are designed to ensure safety and comfort in the community and to control future large scale residential or commercial development.
+Taylor is a historic, vibrant and thriving community that is growing, but in a way that the town folks hope will preserve the pastoral way of life here.
 Many residents are 2nd to 5th generation Taylorites who choose to stay and raise their families here, alongside the new young families, retirees, and artists who value living where neighbors take care of each other and love to gather, creativity is encouraged, and there are no traffic jams.